András Hegedüs

-András Hegedüs (/hu/; 31 October 1922 – 23 October 1999) was a Hungarian Communist politician who served as Chairman of the Council of Ministers from 1955 to 1956.
+András Hegedüs (Note: /hu/) (31 October 1922 – 23 October 1999) was a Hungarian Communist politician who served as Chairman of the Council of Ministers from 1955 to 1956.
 He fled to the Soviet Union on 28 October, the fifth day of the Hungarian Revolution of 1956, but returned in 1958 and taught sociology.

 Early years

 Coming from a poor family, he finished high school in Sopron at the Evangelical Academy.
 Hegedüs first became involved in the underground communist movement during his university years and became a member of illegal Hungarian Communist Party when he studied railway engineering at Budapest Technical University in 1942.
 He was not able to finish his studies and was put under house arrest in the August 1944 for two years but managed to escape at the end of November.
 He became part of the interim government on 24 June 1945.

 1945–1990

 In 1947 he married Zsuzsanna Hölzel (1922–1998); they had six children.
 From 1948 onwards Hegedüs became involved with the Hungarian Working People's Party eventually taking on leading roles.
 From the early 1950s he took on numerous ministerial portfolios.
 This culminated on 18 April 1955, when he was named Prime Minister after party leader Mátyás Rákosi forced out Imre Nagy.
 When the Kremlin frowned on Rákosi returning to the premiership he'd held from 1952 to 1953, Hegedüs took the post.
 Aged 32 at the time of his appointment, he was the youngest Prime Minister in Hungarian history.

 András Hegedüs in the Parliament in summer 1956.

 After signing the document asking Soviet troops for assistance during the revolution on 24 October, the government and people overwhelmingly supported him handing power back to Nagy.
 He became the most hated man in Hungary and was advised to flee by Soviet ambassador Yuri Andropov to the Soviet Union along with other Hungarian hardliners such as Ernő Gerő.
 In Moscow, he worked as part of the philosophy department at the Soviet Academy of Sciences between 1957 and 1958.
 In the November 1956 the interim committee of the Communist Party expelled him, but by September 1958 he was able to return home.

 From the late 1950s he held numerous academic posts and worked in various research institutes: